FRAC3 laser hair removal at Monarch MD West Vancouver

 During

 Quick pulses with a warm snap feel.
-Most patients describe it as manageable and fast, especially as hair density decreases.
+Most patients describe it as manageable and fast, especially as hair density decreases across the series.

 After

-Hair often sheds.
-It is not regrowth.
-It is treated hair releasing from the follicle.
+Hair often sheds from the area.
+This is not regrowth.
+It is treated hair releasing from the follicle as planned.

 Prep and aftercare